Scalded skin syndrome

 Tests may include:

-Antibiotics are given through a vein (intravenously) to help fight the infection.
-Fluids are also given through a vein to prevent dehydration.
+Antibiotics are given by mouth or through a vein (intravenously; IV) to help fight the infection.
+IV fluids are also given to prevent dehydration.
 Much of the body's fluid is lost through open skin.

 Moist compresses to the skin may improve comfort.
 You can apply a moisturizing ointment to keep the skin moist.
 Healing begins about 10 days after treatment.